boukestam/boukestam.github.io/content/posts/Node Discovery Protocol.md

 Package type 1 // ping
 ```

 Apparently the node first replies with a pong message and then also sends us a ping.
-Looking at the documentation this actually makes sense:
+Looking at the documentation this makes sense:

 > If no communication with the sender has occurred within the last 12h, a ping should be sent in addition to pong in order to receive an endpoint proof.